gkamita/Machine-Learning-for-Bio-inspired-Photonics/README.md

 ---

-**note: To see the codes and other files used for this project, please clone this repo by "git clone issh://ch-vignolini@git.csx.cam.ac.uk/u/gk298/machineLearning_for_bioPhotonics.git" or download it (see image bellow).**
+**note: To see the codes and other files used for this project, please clone this repo by "git clone issh://ch-vignolini@git.csx.cam.ac.uk/u/gk298/machineLearning_for_bioPhotonics.git" or download it from this link.**